 We've got Answers.
 Ask Phil

 Wow, lucky you!
 It sounds like the trip organisers know what they're doing - Nairobi is not somewhere that you want to hang around.
-There are high levels of ... read more »almost 3 years ago
+There are high levels of ... read more »about 3 years ago

 Hi team.
 I arrive in Nairobi and will have the day on my own.
 Am I safe to walk around with an expensive camera, any areas I should avoid?